 1000 Independence Ave.
-SW Washington DC 20585
+SW, Washington DC, 20585

-The Department of Energy’s Office of Intelligence and Counterintelligence is responsible for all intelligence and counterintelligence activities throughout the DOE complex, including nearly 30 offices nationwide.
+Established in 1977, the Department of Energy’s Office of Intelligence and Counterintelligence is responsible for all intelligence and counterintelligence activities throughout the DOE complex, including nearly 30 offices nationwide.
 The Office protects vital national security information and technologies, representing intellectual property of incalculable value.
 Its distinctive contribution to national security is the ability to leverage DOE’s unmatched scientific and technological expertise in support of policymakers as well as national security missions in defense, homeland security, cyber security, intelligence, and energy security.

 The Department of Energy Office of Intelligence and Counterintelligence includes support professionals, such as intelligence analysts, language specialists, scientists, and information technology specialists.